ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 ### Build the csolution project

-There are two ways to build your project.
+There are several ways to build your project.
 You can do it from the **Explorer** or using the **Build** button.
 If you use the **Build** button, you must configure a task the first time you build your project.

 - From the **Explorer**:

     1. Click the **Explorer** icon ![Explorer icon](../docs/images/explorer-icon.png) in the Activity Bar.

     1. Right-click on the `.cprj` file corresponding to the context you selected for the project and select **Build**.

+        **Note**: A **Rebuild** option is also available in the right-click menu.
+This option cleans output directories before building the project.

 - Using the **Build** button: